How much does a loft conversion cost in 2025?

 To find out how much a loft conversion costs in 2025, the Building Cost Information Service (BCIS) provided us with typical costs for different sizes of rooflight and dormer conversions.

-We also share expert tips on how to save money on your loft conversion.
+We also share expert tips on how to save money.

 Loft conversion costs